 - Inpatient drug treatment.
 This involves intensive 24-hour treatment where you’ll have to reside at the residential facility, with round-the-clock supervision.
 It is often recommended for those with severe addiction and withdrawal symptoms.
 There are plenty of 3-month options available depending on the intensity of your addiction.

 - Outpatient drug treatment.
-These do not require patients to stay at the treatment facilities, making them ideal for those with busy schedules and commitments they can’t leave for long periods.
+These do not require patients to stay at the treatment facilities, making them ideal for those with busy schedules and commitments who can’t leave for long periods.
 Outpatient drug treatment includes partial hospitalization programs and intensive outpatient programs.

 What the FMLA does not do.